 - About 1/4 teaspoon ground cinnamon per peach, optional

 - Prepare a gas or charcoal grill to medium heat: you should be able to hold your hand about an inch above the cooking grate for 3 to 4 seconds before pulling it away from the heat.
-If you have the grill going anyway but want it hotter, use the areas around the edges that are cooler for the peaches.
+If you have the grill going to cook something else that requires more heat, use the areas around the edges that are cooler for the peaches.
 Another tactic is to cook dinner, let the fire cool down, and then grill the peaches.

 - Cut the peaches in half and pit them.
 If you want to add cinnamon and/or sugar, grill entire peach halves; otherwise, you can cut them into wedges, if you like.
-Peeling the peaches isn't necessary for the grill, but you certainly can peel them, if you like.
-See How to Peel Peaches here for tips to make it easy on yourself.
+Peeling the peaches isn't necessary for the grill, but if you want to, see How to Peel Peaches here for tips to make it easy on yourself.

-- Lightly brush the cut side(s) of the peaches with the oil.
+- Lightly brush the the peaches with the oil, being particularly aware of coating the cut sides well.

 - Set the oiled peaches on the medium hot grill.
 They don't need a ton of room to cook up nicely but make sure they aren't touching so the hot air of the grill can encompass each piece.